opensearch-project/documentation-website/_security-analytics/usage/detectors.md

 ### Threat intelligence feeds

 A threat intelligence feed is a real-time, continuous data stream that gathers information related to risks or threats.
-The critical information in the tactical threat intelligence feed is called an “indicator of compromise” (IoC).
+A critical piece of information in the tactical threat intelligence feed is called an *indicator of compromise* (IoC).

 As of OpenSearch 2.12, you can enable threat intelligence for Sigma rules related to malicious IP addresses.